bfix/gospel/README.md

 #### 2. Prepare an encrypted test wallet

-Make sure that the test wallet has some transactions in it, if you want to run all implemented test paths.
+Make sure that the encrypted test wallet has some transactions for the default account in it, if you want to run all implemented test paths.

 #### 3. Start the Bitcoin daemon for the test wallet